donjanell/path-to-engineering/README.md

 ## Path to a career in engineering
-> This guide is for anyone who desires to start a career in engineering; especially those with limited education and prior experience.
+> This guide is for anyone who desires to start a career in engineering; especially those with limited education and no prior experience.

 ### Level 0
 > No HS diploma or haven't been in school for a long time